 Anonymous, Plan, profil, et elevation des prisons de la Nouvelle Orleans, 14 Janvier 1730.
 Watercolor.
 FR ANOM 04 DFC 84 B. Courtesy Les archives nationales d’outre-mer.
 Aix-en-Provence, France

 The top view is of the prison from rue d’Orleans; the entrance faced the church.
 It shows the rear building (accessed from the inner courtyard) and the floorplan of the upper level.
 The bottom view shows the prison from the perspective of rue de Chartre (present-day Chartres Street).
 The bottom view shows the front building and entrance from the street and includes the floorplan of the ground level.
 The walled-in courtyard measured approximately thirty-eight feet by fifty-one feet.
-Each cell (on the upper level) measured about about sixteen by twelve and a half feet, meaning that these were communal cells.
+Each cell (on the upper level) measured about sixteen by twelve-and-a-half feet, meaning that these were communal cells.
 The criminal chamber was where interrogations on the sellette and judicial torture were carried out; it measured approximately nineteen by twenty-five feet.

 Judicial Torture: La question